ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Receipts are based on Signed Inclusion Proofs as described in COSE Signed Merkle Tree Proofs ({{-COMETRE}}).

-The registration time is defined as the timestamp at which the Transparency Service has added this Signed Statement to its Append-only Log.
+The Registration time is defined as the timestamp at which the Transparency Service has added this Signed Statement to its Append-only Log.

 {{fig-transparent-statement-cddl}} illustrates a normative CDDL definition of Transparent Statements.